-(vi) Measuring ECL -Explanation of inputs, assumptions and estimation techniques
+(vi) Measuring ECL - Explanation of inputs, assumptions and estimation techniques

-The expected credit loss (ECL) is measured on either a twelve (12) month (12M) or lifetime basis depending on whether a significant increase in credit risk has occurred since initial recognition or whether an asset is considered to be credit-impaired.
-Expected credit losses are the discounted product of the Probability of Default (PD), Exposure at Default (EAD), and Loss Given Default (LGD), defined as follows:
+$The \, ECL \, is \, measured \, on \, either \, a \, twelve \, (12)-month \, (12M) \, or \, Lifetime \, basis \, depending \, on \, whether \, a \, significant$ increase in credit risk has occurred since initial recognition or whether an asset is considered to be creditimpaired.
+ECL are the discounted product of the PD, EAD, and LGD, defined as follows

-- PD represents the likelihood of a borrower defaulting on its financial obligation (as defined in note 10 a. (v), either over the next twelve (12) months (12M PD), or over the remaining lifetime (Lifetime PD) of the obligation. - EAD is based on the amounts the Fund expects to be owed at the time of default, over the next 12 months (12M EAD) or over the remaining lifetime (Lifetime EAD).
+- PD represents the likelihood of a borrower defaulting on its financial obligation (as defined in Note 10 a. (v), either over the next twelve (12) months (12M PD), or over the remaining lifetime (Lifetime PD) of the - EAD is based on the amounts the Fund expects to be owed at the time of default, over the next 12 months (12M EAD) or over the remaining lifetime (Lifetime EAD).
 The EAD is calculated as the outstanding balance less the discounted collateral value. - LGD is expressed as the percentage of loss expected to be incurred if the default occurs over the remaining expected lifetime of the investment security and represents management's expectation of the extent of loss on a defaulted exposure.
 LGD varies by seniority of claim and product type, while the availability of collateral is factored before LGD is considered.